razorbjc/Maya-Tools-2018/README.md

 <br>Will combine objects while retaining the pivot, name, hierarchy, and display layer of the last selected object.
 History is deleted.

 <b>smartExtract.py</b>
-<br>meant to be a cleaner alternative for Maya's extract
-<br>if objects with separate meshes are selected, smartExtract will separate them.
-<br>if given a face selection, smartExtract will extract faces but retain the name and pivot of the base geometry.
+<br>Meant to be a cleaner alternative for Maya's Extract.
+If objects with separate meshes are selected, smartExtract will separate them.
+If given a face selection, smartExtract will extract faces but retain the name and pivot of the base geometry.
 The extracted pieces will be named/numbered and pivots centered.
 <br>if given an completed edge loop, smartExtract will run faceCut and then extract faces.

-<br>if given vertices, the vertex selection will be converted to a face select and extract.
-<br>Also contains <b>smartDuplicate</b>, which can duplicate faces without adding history/garbage to the scene.
+<b>smartDuplicate.py</b>
+<br>meant to be a cleaner alternative for Maya's duplicate.
+Duplicated faces will have centered pivots and clean names. if given an completed edge loop, smartDuplicate will run faceCut and then duplicate faces.

 <b>unsmooth.py</b>
 <br>Unsmooths geometry that has been smoothed, even without history.
 Kind of like zBrush's 'Reconstruct SubDivision Levels".
 Works on quad-only geo that has not been edited since the smoothing.
 For singular meshes only and can be very slow for meshes with 10k+ polygons.
 Maintains UVs.